 Now, if you want the inside scoop on the life of a day trader, join Wall Street’s ONLY FREE CHAT ROOM, where you can see firsthand the thought process, strategy, and execution behind day trading.

 The Bottom Line

-In this day trading for dummies series, we’ve gone over candlestick charts and why you should use them.
+In this day trading for dummies series, we’ve gone over stock candlestick charts and why you should use them.
 Candlestick charts let you know the open, high, low and close prices for a specified period, unlike line charts.
-Moreover, candlesticks allow you to be more precise with your entries and exits.
+Moreover, candle graphs allow you to be more precise with your entries and exits.
 Not only that, there are bullish and bearish candlestick patterns that could signal when you might want to buy or sell a stock.

 Kyle Dennis’ new, 5 min strategy is poised to double account sizes weekly!
 “I got out of GE trade at 379% $0.16-$0.77, thanks Kyle!”
 Said client Lance P. Check out the free training that started it all.
 (View Free Training)

 SuperNova Service Leading Clients to 5-Figure Profits Consistently